telerik/blazor-docs/components/gantt/state.md

 ### Methods

-The `GetState` and `SetState` instance methods provide flexibility for your business logic.
+The `GetState` and `SetStateAsync` instance methods provide flexibility for your business logic.
 They let you get and set the current Gantt state on demand outside of the Gantt events.

 * `GetState` returns the Gantt state so you can store it only on a certain condition - for example, you may want to save the Gantt layout only on a button click, and not on every user interaction with the Gantt.
-You can also use it to get information about the current state of the filters, sorts and so on, if you are not using the OnRead event.
+You can also use it to get information about the current state of the filters, sorts and so on.

-* `SetState` takes an instance of a Gantt state so you can use your own code to alter the Gantt layout and state.
+* `SetStateAsync` takes an instance of a Gantt state so you can use your own code to alter the Gantt layout and state.
 For example, you can have a button that puts the Gantt in a certain configuration that helps your users review data (like certain filters, sorts, expanded items, initiate item editing or inserting, etc.).

-If you want to make changes on the current Gantt state, first get it from the Gantt through the `GetState` method, then apply the modifications on the object you got and pass it to `SetState`.
+If you want to make changes on the current Gantt state, first get it from the Gantt through the `GetState` method, then apply the modifications on the object you got and pass it to `SetStateAsync`.
+This will allow you preserving the current component options such as TreeListWidth, Timeline View, sorts, filters etc.

-If you want to put the Gantt in a certain configuration without preserving the old one, create a `new GanttState<T>()` and apply the settings there, then pass it to `SetState`.
+If you want to put the Gantt in a certain configuration without preserving the old one, create a `new GanttState<T>()` and apply the settings there, then pass it to `SetStateAsync`.
+Thus, any previously applied settings will be lost and the component options will be reset to their default state if not explicitly set through the `GanttState`.

-To reset the Gantt state, call `SetState(null)`.
+To reset the Gantt state, call `SetStateAsync(null)`.

-You should avoid calling `SetState` in the Gantt [CRUD methods]({%slug components/Gantt/editing/overview%}) (such as [OnRead]({%slug components/Gantt/manual-operations%}), `OnUpdate`, `OnEdit`, `OnCreate`, `OnCancel`).
+You should avoid calling `SetStateAsync` in the Gantt [CRUD methods]({%slug gantt-tree-editing%}#events) (such as `OnUpdate`, `OnEdit`, `OnCreate`).
 Doing so may lead to unexpected results because the Gantt has more logic to execute after the event.

 ## Information in the Gantt State